Denver Human and Animal Food Laboratory (DENLHAF)

 Program Capabilities

-The Denver Human and Animal Food Laboratory (DENLHAF) is a multi-disciplinary lab performing Domestic and Import regulatory sample analyses in the Human and Animal Food Program (HAF).
-In addition, the lab provides method development and research through the staff of the Animal Drugs Research Center (ADRC).
-The Denver Human and Animal Food Laboratory is accredited to the ISO/IEC 17025 standard and is functionally organized into two regulatory branches: Microbiology and Chemistry.
-ADRC is an internationally recognized research group specializing in veterinary residue methods development in support of the Chemistry Branch’s regulatory efforts.
+The Denver Human and Animal Food Laboratory (DENLHAF) is a multi-disciplinary lab performing domestic and import regulatory sample analyses in the Human and Animal Food Program (HAF).
+Staff working in the lab also conduct method development and research focusing on veterinary residue methods.
+DENLHAF is accredited to the ISO/IEC 17025 standard and is functionally organized into two regulatory branches: Microbiology and Chemistry.

 Microbiology Branch

-As the originator of the “high throughput” or “high efficiency” microbiological lab model, the Denver Human and Animal Food Laboratory has taken the lead in human and animal food testing.
+As the originator of the “high throughput” or “high efficiency” microbiological lab model, DENLHAF has taken the lead in human and animal food testing.
 The lab efficiently conducts numerous microbiological analyses on a wide range of consumer products.
-Typical analyses performed include microbial identification and quantification of pathogens in domestic and imported foods, cosmetics, and dietary-like supplements; testing of alkaline phosphatase in dairy products; measuring low-acid canned food pH and water activity; analyzing the integrity of food containers; performing assays of BSE (Bovine Spongiform Encephalitis) feed contaminants; and virology testing.
-Additional microbiological methods include antibiotic resistance testing, DNA fish barcoding, microbial limit testing, PFGE (pulsed-field gel electrophoresis) for bacterial strain verification and linkage to outbreaks, and WGS (whole genome sequencing) for a more in-depth determination of species strains and outbreak source identification.
+Typical analyses performed include microbial identification and quantification of pathogens in domestic and imported foods, cosmetics, and dietary supplements; testing of alkaline phosphatase in dairy products; measuring low-acid canned food pH and water activity; analyzing the integrity of food containers; and virology testing.
+DENLHAF is one of few laboratories that conduct testing to identify contaminants in dietary supplements.
+Additional testing performed includes, but is not limited to, antibiotic resistance testing, microbial limit testing, and WGS (whole genome sequencing) for bacterial characterization and outbreak source identification.

 Chemistry Branch